-Wilderness permits are required in winter (November through April), but are available on a self-registration basis.
+Wilderness permits are required in winter (November–April) but are available on a self-registration basis.
 No reservations are necessary.
-During winter self-register for permits at any normal permit issuing station.
-For self-registration locations and bear-proof canister rentals please check the Wilderness Conditions page here.
-For trips beginning at Badger Pass, you must get your permit at the Badger Pass Ranger Station (“A-frame”).
+During winter, self-register for permits at any normal permit-issuing station.
+For self-registration locations and bear-proof canister rentals, please check the Wilderness Conditions.
+For trips beginning at the Yosemite Ski & Snowboard Area, you must get your permit at the Yosemite Ski & Snowboard Area Ranger Station (“A-frame”).

 Trailhead Quota System

 Yosemite National Park has a trailhead quota system limiting the number of people entering a particular trailhead on a given day.
-This system is designed to reduce impact and to avoid overcrowding.
-Of each daily quota for a trailhead, 60% can be reserved ahead of time while the remaining 40% is available on a first-come, first-served basis one day prior, at 11:00 AM.
+This system is designed to reduce impact and avoid overcrowding.
+Of each daily quota for a trailhead, 60 percent can be reserved ahead of time, while the remaining 40 percent is available on a first-come, first-served basis one day prior to your hiking date at 11 am.
 If the quota does not fill a day in advance, it will be available the day of your wilderness trip.

 Yosemite Wilderness Permit Reservations

 Wilderness permit reservations are available up to 24 weeks (168 days) in advance.
-To view a table that indicates the earliest date to submit a reservation request, click here.
+View a table with the earliest dates for reservation requests.
 Reservations are not available one day in advance or on the day of your hike (see below for information about first-come, first-served permits).

 Reserved permits are held until 10 am on the day of your trip.
-If you will arrive later than 10 am on the day of your trip, please call 209-372-0740 to hold your permit for a late arrival.
-If you do not arrange for late arrival your permit reservation will be canceled.
-Permits held for late arrival must still be picked up at a permit station during business hours.
+If you will arrive later than 10 am on the day of your trip, please call 209-372-0308 to hold your permit for late arrival.
+If you do not arrange for late arrival, your permit reservation will be canceled at 10 am.
+Permits held for late arrival still must be picked up at a permit station during business hours.

 Planning Your Wilderness Trip

-To make a reservation please have the name the permit will be under, mailing address, daytime telephone number, number of people, number of stock (horses, mules, llamas), start and end dates, beginning and ending trailheads, principal destination (to help clarify trailhead), method of payment ($5 plus $5/person): credit card, check, or money order.
-View trailhead information here.
+Before you make a reservation, please have the following information available: name the permit will be under, mailing address, daytime telephone number, number of people, number of stock (horses, mules, llamas), start and end dates, beginning and ending trailheads, principal destination (to help clarify trailhead).
+View trailhead information.

 Three Ways to Make a Reservation

-The reservation office is open mid-November through end of September and accepts reservations for trips beginning May through September.
+The reservation office is open mid-November through end of September and accepts reservations for trips from May through October.

 Reservations are not necessary for trips during November through April, but permits are still required via self-registration.
-The reservation office hours are Monday through Friday, 8:30.a.m. - 4:30.p.m.
-Yosemite Conservancy offers extended office hours from Memorial Day through Labor Day; Monday through Friday, 8:00 a.m. to 5:00 p.m. and Saturday, 9 am–4 pm.
+The reservation office hours are Monday through Friday, 8:30 am–4:30 pm, with extended office hours from Memorial Day through Labor Day: Monday through Friday, 8 am–5 pm, and Saturday, 9 am–4 pm.
 The office is closed on federal holidays and for lunch 12:00 - 1:00 pm.

-Phone: Please have your trip planned and the above information ready before calling 209-372-0740.
-Our reservation phone line is very busy and there may be waiting periods.
-Where possible please fax or mail requests.
+Phone: Please have your trip planned and all information available before calling 209-372-0740.
+Our reservation phone line is very busy, especially in January, February, and March, and around holiday weekends.
+When possible, apply online.

 Yosemite, CA, 95389

-If space is available within the same season, you can request a change to your existing reservation’s date or trailhead for no additional charge.
-If you have questions regarding your reservation, or would like to make changes to an existing reservation, please call 209 372-0740.
-We are unable to correspond by email or fax.
-Processing fees are non-refundable and non-transferable.
+If space is available within the same season, you may request to change your existing reservation date or trailhead for an additional processing fee of $5.
+If you have questions regarding your reservation or you would like to make changes to an existing reservation, please call 209-372-0740.
+We are unable to correspond by email.

 First-Come, First-Served Permits

-Permits are also available at any permit issuing station starting one day prior to the beginning of your hike.
-View permit station details here.
+Permits are also available at any permit-issuing station starting one day prior to the beginning of your hike.
+View permit station details.

 All wilderness permits must be picked up in person by a member of the hiking group.
-Priority for permits for a particular trailhead is given to the closest permit issuing station, though it is possible to obtain a permit for any trailhead at any permit issuing station.
-This mainly affects the most popular trailheads that fill up quickly each morning, such as Little Yosemite Valley trailheads, Lyell Canyon, Cathedral Lakes, among others.
+Priority for permits for a particular trailhead is given to the closest permit-issuing station, though it is possible to obtain a permit for any trailhead at any permit-issuing station.
+This mainly affects the most popular trailheads that fill up quickly each morning, such as Little Yosemite Valley trailheads, Lyell Canyon and Cathedral Lakes, among others.
 Though popular trailheads may fill, there is always space available on other trailheads in the park.

 View a list of trailheads showing which permit station has priority over each.